g-a-borrero/cosmos/Items/index.md

 ## Vehicles

 Vehicles vary by setting amd additions.
 Your setting may not have wheels, for example.
 Speak with your GM.
 The cost of a vehicle also varies by setting and timeframe.
 Again, speak to your GM.
+Below are vehicles that take 10 people or less.
+For larger vehicles, such as ships of the sea and space faring kind... reconsider.
+Please reconsider.
+Please don't make me price it out.
+Your GM may be willing, but I am begging you as the COSMOS's creator, have mercy.

 ### Pre-Industrialization